Finomnis/st7565/README.md

 send the modified data to the display.

-## Adding support for a new st7565 based display
+## Adding support for new st7565 based displays:

 The example above uses the `DOGM132W5` struct in the `ST7565::new()` call.